medic/cht-core/DEVELOPMENT.md

 ### CouchDB on Ubuntu

-While we recommend use Docker to install CouchDB for development, it is still possible to install CouchDB on bare metal in Ubuntu, but there's some caveats:
+While we recommend use Docker to install CouchDB for development, it is still possible to install CouchDB on bare metal in Ubuntu, but there are some caveats:

 * For Ubuntu 18.04 and earlier, you need to specify in `apt` version to install with the `-V` flag.
 For example, on a clean 18.04 install you would run:
    ```bash